-It is the right of the Public Employer to determine unilaterally the purpose of each of its constituent agencies, set standards of services to be offered to the public and exercise control and discretion over its organization and operations.

-Except as otherwise provided herein, the Union recognizes the sole and exclusive rights, powers and authority of the Public Employer further include, but are not limited to, the following: to direct and manage employees of the City to hire, promote, transfer, schedule, assign and retain employees, to suspend, demote, discharge or take other disciplinary action against employees for just cause, to relieve employees from duty because of lack of work, funds, or other legitimate reasons, to maintain the efficiency of its operations including the right to contract and subcontract existing and future work, to determine the duties to be included in job classifications and the numbers, types and grades of positions or employees assigned to an organizational unit, department or project, to assign overtime and to determine the amount of overtime required, to control and regulate the use of all its equipment and property, to establish and require employees to observe all its rules and regulations, to conduct performance evaluations and to determine internal security practices.
-The employer agrees that, prior to substantial permanent layoff of Union bargaining members, it will discuss such with the Union.
-The Union shall be notified and permitted an opportunity for discussion and consultation prior to any sub-contracting of transit-related services or duties which would substantially affect members of its bargaining unit.

-If, in the sole discretion of the Public Employer, it is determined that civil emergency conditions exist, or are imminent including, but not limited to, riots, civil disorders, severe weather conditions (or similar catastrophes), or unusual operational needs the provisions of this Agreement may be suspended by the appropriate manager during the time of the declared emergency, provided that wage rates and monetary fringe benefits shall not be suspended.
+1 ARTICLE 5 2 MANAGEMENT RIGHTS 3 5.1 It is the right of the Public Employer to determine unilaterally the purpose of 4 each of its constituent agencies, set standards of services to be offered to 5 the public and exercise control and discretion over its organization and 6 operations.
+7 5.2 Except as otherwise provided herein, the Union recognizes the sole and 8 exclusive rights, powers and authority of the Public Employer further 9 include, but are not limited to, the following: to direct and manage 10 employees of the City to hire, promote, transfer, schedule, assign and retain 11 employees, to suspend, demote, discharge or take other disciplinary action 12 against employees for just cause, to relieve employees from duty because 13 of lack of work, funds, or other legitimate reasons, to maintain the efficiency 14 of its operations including the right to contract and subcontract existing and 15 future work, to determine the duties to be included in job classifications and 16 the numbers, types and grades of positions or employees assigned to an 17 organizational unit, department or project, to assign overtime and to 18 determine the amount of overtime required, to control and regulate the use 19 of all its equipment and property, to establish and require employees to 20 observe all its rules and regulations, to conduct performance evaluations 21 and to determine internal security practices.
+The employer agrees that, 22 prior to substantial permanent layoff of Union bargaining members, it will 23 discuss such with the Union.
+The Union shall be notified and permitted an 24 opportunity for discussion and consultation prior to any sub-contracting of 25 transit-related services or duties which would substantially affect members 26 of its bargaining unit.
+27 5.3 If, in the sole discretion of the Public Employer, it is determined that civil emergency, provided that wage rates and monetary fringe benefits shall not be suspended.
 If it is determined that an emergency condition exists that is an unusual operational need, seniority rights for work assignments may be suspended by the appropriate manager during the time of the declared emergency.
 Should an emergency arise, the Union President shall be advised as soon as possible of the nature of the emergency.

+5.3 If, in the sole discretion of the Public Employer, it is determined that civil emergency conditions exist, or are imminent including, but not limited to, riots, civil disorders, severe weather conditions (or similar catastrophes), or unusual operational needs the provisions of this Agreement may be suspended by the appropriate manager during the time of the declared 2 3